 Society for Industrial and Applied Mathematics (SIAM) Student Chapter

-About SIAM - The Society for Industrial and Applied Mathematics (SIAM) is a national organization dedicated to promoting interest in applied mathematics and providing a community for mathematicians from various fields.
+The Society for Industrial and Applied Mathematics (SIAM) is a national organization dedicated to promoting interest in applied mathematics and providing a community for mathematicians from various fields.
 The study of applied mathematics and computational methods are necessary and essential tools to confront and solve many real-world problems.
 Through its publications, research, and community, SIAM strives to promote unity and build cooperation between mathematicians and the various worlds of science and technology for the purpose of generating progress on these frontiers.

 About Pitt's Student Chapter - All University of Pittsburgh mathematics graduate students are automatically eligible for free membership in SIAM and the student chapter - the list of current students is updated at the beginning of each fall and spring semester.
 Previous events that were hosted by the Student Chapter include: computer software workshops, postdoc panels, tours of local laboratories, and social events.

 Arts and Sciences Graduate Student Organization (A&S GSO)